How to Successfully Design Your REST API

 As APIs become more popular and widespread, so is the threat of cyber attackers exploiting their vulnerabilities.
 In fact, according to a recent Salt Security report, malicious API attack traffic grew 117% in the last year.
 Also, 94% of respondents in the survey indicated that they have security challenges in production APIs.
 As such, introducing security measures is necessary to protect the shared data and prevent a costly breach.

 One way to introduce security into your REST API is by using SSL (secure sockets layer) and TLS (transport layer security) certificates.
-These are designed to keep internet connections secure and protect data shared between two systems by making the data impossible to read while in transit.
+These keep internet connections secure and protect data between two systems by making the data impossible to read while in transit.

 Least privileged or role-based access principles are also important in a REST API, as they ensure that only the right people have access to the right information.